 Nursery Rhyme Lesson Plans for Kindergarten plus a free file!

 Teaching nursery rhymes is a great way to start your kindergarten year!
-For some students, this might be there first introduction into nursery rhymes.
+For some little learners, this might be their first introduction to nursery rhymes.

 *affiliate links are included in this post, but the opinions are my own.

 Why Include Nursery Rhymes In Your Literacy Lessons

 It helps students develop an ear for language.
 It helps build younger students’ oral language as well as other literacy skills such as phonological awareness … plus they are so much fun!

 Poetry is the first genre that most children hear.
 Poetry isn’t just whimsical but contributes to increasing reading abilities.
 Lower primary teachers use nursery rhymes to develop phonemic awareness and one-to-one correspondence, and poetry helps children of all ages develop vocabulary.
 Reading poetry aloud over and over creates fluency with expression.
 Manning, M. (2003).
 A poetic awakening.
 Teaching PreK-8, 33(5), 85-87.

 Books for Your Nursery Rhyme Unit of Study

 I have rounded a few poetry books for you.
 You may find a few new nursery rhymes to add to your classroom library.